Gamedirection/quick-drop-shadow/README.md

 Limitations:
 1. If the text strip you are adding a shadow to has anything occupying tho two channels beneath it, the script will toss the new shadow strips somewhere random in your project.
-2. Can't add shadows to multiple text strips at the same time.

 Installation: